peterellisjones/sg-inquisitor/README.md

 ### No IP Ranges
 IP Ranges are dangerous.
-Unless security groups are whitelisted as public, The Inquisitor will delete any permissions allowing access on _0.0.0.0/32_
+Unless security groups are whitelisted as public, The Inquisitor will delete any permissions allowing access on _0.0.0.0/0_

 __Bad__
     ![](http://i.imgur.com/D1RWt3Q.png)

-__Good__
+__Good__ (IP must be whitelisted)
     ![](http://i.imgur.com/1u721mC.png)

 ### No IPs